 Belong Mobile Review: Budget BYO on Telstra Network

-Just like Belong’s NBN plans, the Telstra-ish telco offers an incredibly simple suite of mobile plans.
-There are only three plans and one clear winner when it comes to data-per-dollar value, the Large plan.
+Just like Belong’s NBN plans, the Telstra-ish telco offers an incredibly simple suite of mobile plans – in fact, there are just two to choose from.

 That’s great value for a telco with that kind of coverage.
 To give you an idea of how it compares with other plans on the Telstra network, check the table below.

-As we mentioned above, Belong uses Telstra’s wholesale network.
-The wholesale 4G network isn’t quite as widespread as Telstra’s main network but it’s still larger than Optus and Vodafone.
+Also, since Belong runs on Telstra’s wholesale network, coverage isn’t quite as good as it is for bona fide Telstra customers.
+In fact, the only budget telco with full access to Telstra’s 3G/4G network is Boost Mobile.
+That said, Belong still covers up to 98.8% of the population.
 Use the slider on the map below to see the difference between Telstra’s main network and the wholesale network.

 Belong Mobile coverage